 Abdul Shayek, Artistic Director

-Artistic Director of Fio (which he founded in 2005) and recently directed Fio’s productions of Swarm and The Mountaintop.
+Artistic Director and CEO of Fio and recently directed Fio’s productions of Swarm and The Mountaintop.
 He is former Creative Associate for National Theatre Wales and has worked with a range of organisations including Contact Theatre, Theatre Royal Stratford East, The Almeida, RSC and The National.
 He is a visiting lecturer at University of East London and has guest lectured at various other institutions.
 He is also a National Advisor to Arts Council Wales and is Vice Chair of Youth Arts Network Cymru.
 Abdul is a Clore Cultural Leadership Fellow (2013-14) and has sat on the steering group of the National Alliance for Arts in the Criminal Justice System.

 Alan Humphreys, Associate Producer